 I’ve read several reviews of both the Jetboil Flash and Zip that express concerns over the plastic lid.
 Some people mention smelling or tasting plastic in the water that is boiled.

 I occasionally tasted this plastic flavor.
 However, Jetboil claims that their heat-resistant plastic lids are “BPA free, and quick to cool.”
 This quote comes from a generic article on their website.
 I could find no exact literature from their site regarding the lids of the Zip or Flash.

-But I’m admittedly not the best person to talk to regarding health and safety concerns — I ate plastic-flavored pizza the other day.
+But I’m admittedly not the best person to talk to regarding health and safety concerns.

 Top Alternatives to the Jetboil Flash & Jetboil Zip